 - Have experienced angioedema as a reaction to any Angiotensin Receptor Blocker (ARB)

 - Are allergic to Telmisartan or any ingredients of the medication

 - Have kidney disease

-The dosage and the drug form of Telmisartan depend on the patient’s age, weight and medical condition.
+The dosage and the drug form of Telmisartan depends on the patient’s age, weight and medical condition.
 Take Telmisartan as prescribed by your health expert.
 Swallow the tablet whole.
 Do not crush or chew the tablet.
-Take Telmisartan with or without food.
 Consume the missed out dose as soon as you remember.
 If it is nearing the next dose schedule, skip the missed out one and continue with the regular dosage schedule.
 Do not take extra dose to make up for the missed dose.

 The recommended dose of Telmisartan for following conditions:

 - Cardiovascular risk reduction is 80 mg daily.

 - Most of the antihypertensive effect is apparent within 2 weeks and maximal reduction is generally attained after 4 weeks.
 When additional blood pressure reduction beyond that achieved with 80 mg Telmisartan is required, a diuretic may be added.

 - No initial dosage adjustment is necessary for elderly patients or patients with renal impairment, including those on hemodialysis.
 Patients on dialysis may develop orthostatic hypotension; their blood pressure should be closely monitored.